From Clawdbot to a Movement

 1. Sandbox first, trust later

 Never give an agent unrestricted access to production systems on day one.
 Deploy in a sandbox environment.
 Monitor what the agent reads, writes, and modifies.
-Promote to production only after you have verified the behavior matches your expectations.
+Promote to production only after you've verified the behavior matches your expectations.

 2. Use MCP for controlled access